 - Demonstrate the novel or exploratory nature of the research.

-- Clearly describe how the project will contribute to the training of HQP, including postdoctoral fellows, graduate students, and undergraduate students.
+- Clearly describe how the project will contribute to the training of HQP, including postdoctoral fellows, graduate students, and/or undergraduate students.
 If a trainee is placed in the role of co-PI/co-I, then the proposal should specify the trainee’s contribution to the application preparation and to the proposed research.
-Details should be provided to show how HQP trainees will be directly involved in the proposed project in a meaningful way; contributions may include such activities as data collection, data synthesis, report writing, etc.

 - Demonstrate scientific excellence.